karx/karx.github.io/streaming/tanmay_setup/README.md

-## Setup used Finally
+## Gaming Star Streaming Setup
-The setup used finally was
+Setup used for Live series - Gaming Stars by Rusk Media

 ## OBS
-For broadcasting to Youtube
+For broadcasting to Youtube, Twitch, Facebook Events and LOCO.

 * [OBS Studio](https://obsproject.com/)
 * We would also need OBS NDI plugin: [Release Page](https://github.com/Palakis/obs-ndi/releases)